 Dress for the meeting is business casual.
 Meeting room temperatures can vary so you may want to bring a light sweater or jacket.

-A light jacket is recommended for the evenings.
 Average temperatures in August range from a high of 87⁰ to a low of 70⁰ degrees.
 August can sometimes have high humidity.

 Plan on spending extra time in our nation's capital?
 For additional information visit the Washington, DC Convention and Tourism Corporation.

 - Pentagon City Mall – Just moments away from the hotel reveals a mall of more than 170 fascinating stores and restaurants including Macy's, Nordstrom, Ann Taylor, Apple, Banana Republic, Coach, and more.